 A Brazilian court yesterday ordered Transocean, the world’s largest offshore oil driller, to cease operations in the country within 30 days as part of a criminal investigation into an oil spill last year at Chevron Corp.
-(CVX)’s Frade field.
+(CVX:US)’s Frade field.
 The rigs are crucial for meeting Petrobras’s production targets, Maria das Gracas Foster, chief executive officer of the Brazilian producer, said Sept.
 20.

 Under Brazilian law, the regulator doesn’t have the authority to reverse yesterday’s ruling.
 The regulator is working to guarantee that Transocean will keep operating in Brazil, said an ANP official, who declined to be named because of agency policy.

 Support from Transocean’s customers is “unprecedented,” Guy Cantwell, a company spokesman, said in an e-mail.

 Petrobras said it’s also analyzing contracting new rigs in the international market and relocating other rigs to mitigate the effects if Transocean has to cease operating.

 Transocean, which posted its biggest weekly decline this year, fell 1.1 percent to close at $44.89 in New York.
 Petrobras dropped 1.5 percent to 22.37 reais in Sao Paulo.

 To contact the reporter on this story: Peter Millard in Rio de Janeiro at firstname.lastname@example.org